jedi661/UoFiddler/README.md

 - TileData LandTile: Sound enabled during caching.
 - Added a label that continuously displays the decimal ID of the position.
 Clicking on the label will insert the ID into the textbox.
 - Font: Added functions for importing and exporting to the clipboard via the context menu or Ctrl+V and Ctrl+X, along with an optional sound function that can be activated.
+- Font: The function replaces #d3d3d3 with #ffffff when copying to the clipboard.

 Version 4.11.18
 - Added a Performzoomstep to the map.